BarsMonster/MicroAsicV/README.md

 # MicroAsicV

 This is TinyTapeout submission on Verilog.
 It implements 7 oscillators, and divides clock to allow external measurements via slow IO.
 As we only have access to Verilog, to ensure oscillators are not optimized away they use shift register data as second input.
+With physical chips at hand one will be able to compare practical results vs analog simulation at multiple temperatures / voltages.

 # In pinout:
 ```